kee-reel/LATEST/README.md

 > To manage web service you need to have Bash and Python3 installed.

-Folder "utils" contains various scripts written with Bash or Python -- these scripts implements various management functionallity.
+Folder "utils" contains various scripts written with Bash or Python - these scripts implements various management functionallity.

 On first run I recommend to run these scripts:

-* `fill\_db.sh` -- fills database with tasks, contained inside "tasks" folder
+* `fill_db.sh` - fills database with tasks, contained inside "tasks" folder
-* `create\_admin.sh` -- creates new user in database and gives token, that will be used to send solutions for tasks
+* `create_admin.sh` - creates new user in database and gives token, that will be used to send solutions for tasks
-* `test\_get.sh` -- get tasks currently present inside database
+* `test_get.sh` - get tasks currently present inside database
-* `test\_send.sh TASK\_ID SOLUTION\_FILE\_PATH` -- send solution for specific task (task id you can get from previos script)
+* `test_send.sh TASK_ID SOLUTION_FILE_PATH` - send solution for specific task (task id you can get from previos script)